-- comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required data for 2014 are available for all jurisdictions.
+- comparable (subject to caveats) across jurisdictions and over time. - complete for the current reporting period.
+2019 data are only available at the national level due to the introduction of an annual collection of data (previously every 4 years) with a smaller sample size resulting in high sampling error.